The Foreclosure Process Explained

 - Signing A Deed-In-Lieu Of Foreclosure – Under this transaction, you as the homeowner will voluntarily sign the deed over to the lender for you to be released of all mortgage obligations.
 However, your lender will only approve a deed-in-lieu of foreclosure once you fail to sell your house in a short sale and if there are no liens on your property.

-In the same event that you can’t sell your property in a short sale, repay the outstanding balance in full, or sign a deed-in-lieu of foreclosure, your house will go through a public auction.
+If you can’t sell your property in a short sale, repay the outstanding balance in full, or sign a deed-in-lieu of foreclosure, your house will go through a public auction.
 This auction will be open to the public—held in a conference room, convention center, county courthouse, or even online.
-Before the auction starts, a notice will be given to the homeowner, specifying the date, time, location, and process involved.
+Before the auction starts, a notice will be given to the homeowner specifying the date, time, location, and process involved.

-During the auction proper, the bid will be set to the outstanding balance of the mortgage loan.
+During the auction proper, the bid will be set to the mortgage loan's outstanding balance.
 The highest bidder will get the property after the necessary payment and other procedures mandated by law.
-They may have the option to pay the cash in full or a specific amount for the deposit.
+They may have the option to pay cash in full or a specific amount for the deposit.

 However, despite the auction, the highest bidder may not automatically take ownership of the property since the previous homeowner possesses the right of redemption.
 This refers to your right to repurchase your house after being sold at an auction within a specified period.
-In most cases, you have to pay the sale price or the full loan balance, plus interests and costs, before you can restore your property rights.
-Therefore, if you want to exercise your right of redemption, read about your state laws, particularly on the relevant provisions, so you don’t miss anything in the process.
+In most cases, you must pay the sale price or the full loan balance, plus interests and costs, before restoring your property rights.
+Therefore, if you want to exercise your right of redemption, read about your state laws, particularly the relevant provisions, so you don’t miss anything.

-If your property isn’t sold at the auction, it becomes a bank-owned property.
+If your property isn’t sold at the auction, it becomes bank-owned.
 This is known as the post-foreclosure stage.
 Your lender will try to sell the property through a broker or an asset manager to get their money back.
 To ensure that the property is sold quickly, they’ll remove the liens attached to the property.

 With all of these in mind, it is safe to say that the foreclosure process is indeed time-consuming.
 Therefore, if you’re bound to face this legal process, learning about it will help you know some recourses or remedies to avoid or mitigate it.
 In case you need help, hiring a reliable foreclosure attorney is also a good idea.
 Your attorney will help you understand this complicated process without the risks of losing more in the proceedings.